annabelleg/APCSProject/README.md

 ###### 1/16/15
 - added more code to GenerateName to help load all the names into ArrayLists and such
-- added the dropdown menu to EnterNewName
+- added the dropdown menu to choose country of origin to EnterNewName

+###### 1/17/15
+- deleted GetName.java because it was pointless

 ####THINGS WE HAVE YET TO DO/FIX: